 - Date of purchase

-- Items which are antique, or irreplaceable should be discussed with your insurance representative to find out how to itemize them and how (or if) they will be paid in a claim
+Antiques or irreplaceable items should be discussed with your insurance representative to find out how to itemize them and how—or whether—they will be covered in a claim.

-The best time to make a home inventory list is right now.
+The best time to make a home inventory list is now.
 Even a basic list is better than nothing and will give you a head start on a claim.
-If you are a first time home buyer or getting your first apartment or condo, having a list or going through the process of starting one will also help you understand:
+If you are a first-time homebuyer or getting your first apartment or condo, having a list or going through the process of starting one will also help you understand: